uselesstechjunks/leetcode/docs/source/math/stat/inference.rst

 Confidence Set Estimation
 ==========================================================================================
 .. note::
-	An estimated set which traps the fixed, unknown value of our quality of interest with a pre-determined probability.
+	* An estimated set which traps the fixed, unknown value of our quality of interest with a pre-determined probability.
+	* We often report confidence interval along with a point estimate of a quantity of interest.

 .. attention::
 	#.
 A :math:`1-\alpha` confidence interval (CI) for a real qualtity of interest :math:`\theta` is defined as :math:`\hat{C_n}=(a,b)` where :math:`\mathbb{P}(\theta\in\hat{C_n})\ge 1-\alpha`.